Volume complexity for Janus $\mathrm{AdS}_3$ geometries: Volume for Janus AdS

-In this Section we apply the CV conjecture to the geometries with a defect described above, that is, we consider an extremal spacelike codimension-one slice attached to the boundary and we evaluate the induced volume.
+In this section we apply the CV conjecture to the Janus AdS$_3$ geometry.
+We consider an extremal spacelike codimension-one slice attached to the boundary and we evaluate the induced volume.
 Since this geometric object extends all the way to the boundary, the corresponding holographic complexity will be divergent and it is necessary to regularize the UV modes.
 In the case of entanglement entropy, divergences arise due to the arbitrarily short correlations between degrees of freedom on each side of the entangling surface.
 The leading divergence scales with the area law and either the finite term (in odd spacetime dimensions) or the coefficient of the logarithmic divergence (in even spacetime dimensions) have a universal interpretation which is not sensitive to the ambiguities in the choice of the regulator.
 In the case of complexity, the outcome of a similar classification is a leading divergence proportional to the boundary volume of the time slice, and a set of subleading terms defined in terms of integrals over the same slice \cite{Carmi:2016wjl}.

 However, this structure may change when defects, interfaces, or boundaries are present, and it is interesting to understand how the structure gets modified.
 This problem has already been addressed in some specific cases \cite{Chapman:2018bqj,Sato:2019kik, Braccia:2019xxi}.
 In this section we will study the UV divergences of the AdS$_3$ Janus geometry.
 This analysis will clarify the universality of UV divegences in spacetimes containing a codimension-one object by comparing with the Randall-Sundrum model \cite{Chapman:2018bqj} or with the case of a boundary CFT holographically described by an end of the world brane \cite{Sato:2019kik, Braccia:2019xxi}.